wearedevx/expo-uni-starter/src/components/README.md

 # Components

 A collection of ready made an customizable components to be used in association with React Native's collection.
+Check [React Native](https://reactnative.dev/docs/activityindicator) and [Expo](https://docs.expo.io/versions/v36.0.0/sdk/overview/) documentations for components that might be missing (activity indicator, lists, etc...)

 - [Avatar](#avatar)
 - [Badge](#badge)